skinny97214/skinny97214.github.io/_posts/2015-11-30-on-boldness-and-earl-grey.md

 I'd love to hear what you do in your daily life to help you be more bold.
 Boldness is contagious, so please share yours.
 I'm on the Twitter at [@crystaldbeasley](http://twitter.com/crystaldbeasley).

+*Thanks to Stefan Sagmeister for inspiring this essay in the first place.*